vega/altair/doc/user_guide/large_datasets.rst

         color=alt.Color("Origin").legend(None)
     )

-If you have a lot of data, you can perform the necessary calculations in Pandas and only pass the resulting summary statistics to Altair.
+If you have a lot of data, you can perform the necessary calculations in pandas and only pass the resulting summary statistics to Altair.

 First, let's define a few parameters where ``k`` stands for the multiplier which is used